RobertTalbert/discretecs/MTH225-Winter2025/course-docs/MTH 225 Winter 2025 Syllabus.md

 ### Using artificial intelligence tools

-You are allowed, in fact encouraged, to use generative AI tools to help you learn.
-Some class activities will be focused on how best to leverage generative AI to study and learn.
+You are allowed, in fact encouraged, to use generative AI tools to help you learn **as long as it does not replace your ideas and your voice**.
+Some class activities will be focused on how best to leverage generative AI to study and learn, as well as focus on the limitations of these tools.

 The use of generative AI tools is *not* allowed if it crosses a line where the substance of your work is no longer your own ideas or your own voice but those of someone else.
-Paraphrasing or citing others' work is not sufficient and will still be considered academic dishonesty.
+Examples include but are not limited to:

+- Using an AI tool to give you an idea of how to start the solution to a problem.
+- Using an AI tool to "organize" ideas for a solution to a problem.
+- Using an AI tool to rephrase an explanation of a concept when that explanation is central to the problem.
+- Using an AI tool to generate or refactor code that is used in the solution to a problem.

+These are all situations where the solution hinges on *your* voice and ideas, however flawed they may be.
+Do not use AI in those situations; instead give your best effort, and if it's not sufficient then you will typically get feedback and a chance to redo the work.
+However, any evidence that AI tools have been used for these purposes in violation of the course policy, knowingly or otherwise, will be investigated as academic dishonesty, even on small assignments.

+Generative AI tools *are* encouraged in situations where your voice or ideas are not being evaluated, such as:

+- Using an AI tool to give an alternative explanation of a concept covered in class.
+- Using an AI tool to help you generate examples and non-examples of concepts covered in class.
+- Using an AI tool to generate exercises for use in practicing Learning Target skills.

+In short, AI tools are encouraged as *learning* tools but you would be well-served by avoiding them when doing graded work.

 ### Using technology during class meetings